champgm/book-translation-helper/README.md

-  -d, --documentName <name>          name for the document which will contain translated text -f, --from <language>              language code from which to translate (default: "zh") -t, --to <language>                language code to which to translate (default: "en") -c, --minimumConfidence <decimal>  minimum confidence (decimal, 0-1) that a portion of detected text is actually text (default: "0.8")
+  -d, --documentName <name>          name for the document which will contain translated text -f, --from <language>              language code from which to translate (default: "zh") -t, --to <language>                language code to which to translate (default: "en") -c, --minimumConfidence <decimal>  minimum confidence (decimal, 0-1) that a portion of detected text is actually text.
+Default is 0 but if you get weird stuff picked up in your results, try setting it higher. (default: "0")
   -l, --logs                         output debug logs -h, --help                         display help for command
 ```